Joao4569/farm_fresh/README.md

 7. While testing if the static files were being loaded to our AWS S3 bucket, an error appeared that our static files were not being loaded to AWS.
 Since I was using the Boutique Ado project as a guiudeline for this project, I opened the requirements.txt file and compared it to my own as I thought the error might lie with the relationship between older versions of certain software trying to communicate with newer versions of others.
 I proceeded to then uninstall and reinstall any versions of software that looked like they were a lot newer than once used in Boutique Ado and this **RESOLVED** the issue and all my static files were loaded to our AWS bucket.

 8. After testing if all images were displaying after having been moved to AWS, I found that non of the images were displaying.
 I **RESOLVED** this by fixing all the image source URL's by using newly setup media url instead of the normal `/media/` file path used in gitpod throughout production.

+9. While deploying to Heroku I found an error with the deployment, the standard Heroku Python runtime version is not compatible with the setup of this application.
+I **RESOLVED** this by creating a `runtime.txt` file containing a runtime Python version to be used by Heroku.
+The source of this solution is listed in the Credits [content](#content) section of this document.

 ## Unfixed Bugs